The Gathering Place Art Galleries

 Molto Varie: Assorted Works

-Ken Long Artist Statement and Bio
+Ken Long Artist Statement and Bio:

 Ken Long is a digital artist who specializes in creating processed and composite photographic images.